SCRT-HQ/VaporShell/docs/glossary/New-VSLambdaAlias.md

----
-layout: glossary
-title: New-VSLambdaAlias
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSLambdaAlias

 ## SYNOPSIS
-Adds an AWS::Lambda::Alias resource to the template
+Adds an AWS::Lambda::Alias resource to the template.
+The AWS::Lambda::Alias resource creates an alias: https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html for a Lambda function version.
+Use aliases to provide clients with a function identifier that you can update to invoke a different version.

 ## SYNTAX